Free Me (Sia song)

 "Free Me" is a song by Sia, released on 9 June 2017.
 Proceeds from the song support efforts to eliminate HIV/AIDS.

 Composition

 "Free Me" is a piano-led ballad laden with orchestral compositions.
 It was written by Sia, Oliver Kraus, and Lucian Piane in the key of E-flat major.

 Music video

 The music video for "Free Me", directed by Blake Martin, was released alongside the song on 9 June 2017.
-Zoe Saldana plays an expectant mother who goes for a check-up only to find out that she is HIV-positive.
+Zoe Saldaña plays an expectant mother who goes for a check-up only to find out that she is HIV-positive.
 In a voiceover provided by Julianne Moore, we find out that Saldana could pass the disease on to her unborn child if she goes untreated.
 The five-minute clip follows the mum-to-be's journey from learning of her health status to building her emotional strength–as illustrated by a heartfelt dance sequence choreographed by Ryan Heffington–and giving birth to a healthy baby.